 Our Feed Your Spirit programming includes:

-Human Resources Spiritual Wellness: Providing spiritual wellness workshops for TCU faculty and staff on topics ranging from discernment to centering prayer and more.
+Spiritual Wellness Workshops: Providing spiritual wellness workshops for the TCU community on topics ranging from discernment to centering prayer and more.
+Recent workshops include:

 Advent and Lenten Devotionals: Written by members of the TCU community, these seasonal devotionals address topics relevant to campus life.
 To sign up to receive these devotionals please email firstname.lastname@example.org.
 To see past devotionals check out the TCU Faith and Spirit Blog.